au-ts/lionsos_docs/content/docs/examples/kitty/running.md

 server on to the Kitty program.
 If you are running the Kitty example on QEMU, and running the server on your host machine, then use the ip address `10.0.2.2`.
 This is the gateway IP address from QEMU to your host machine.

+The display width and height is different for both the OdroidC4 and QEMU examples.
+OdroidC4 - Height: 1920 Width: 1080
+QEMU - Height: 1100 Width: 900

 If you disable I2C, then input of card numbers is done via serial, and you will have a prompt to `Please enter card number`.
 If you are